groupe-sii/ogham/README.md

 ## Email

-### Mime Type detection
+### Mime Type detection policy

 When you send an email, it is really important to indicate what is the type of the message (html, text or maybe anything else).
-The library automatically detects for you the [Mime Type](https://en.wikipedia.org/wiki/Internet_media_type) of the email content and add this information into the real sent mail for you.
+The library automatically detects for you the [Mime Type](https://en.wikipedia.org/wiki/Internet_media_type) of the email content and add this information into the real sent email.

 Moreover, every attached file must also provide the Mime Type in order to be correctly handled by the email client.
-Besides, some email clients can provide a preview of attached file.
-This can be possible only by providing the right Mime Type.
-The library will detect the Mime Type for every attached file for you.
+Besides, some email clients may provide a preview of attached file.
+This will be possible only if the correct Mime Type is provided.
+The library comes with a handy Mime Type Detector policy.

 ### Working with HTML content

-Email clients have many constraints that make writing HTML email very complex and time consuming.
-In order to ensure that your email can be read in most of the email clients, there are several rules to follow.
+To be sure that most of Email clients will handle an HTML content, there are many rules to follow when writing the content.
+They might be very complex and time consuming.
 The library do all this headache work for you.

 All these features can be either disabled or use another implementation instead of the default one.